kolhesamiksha/Hybrid-Search-RAG/README.md

 Now for Deployment of Streamlit and FastAPI Application developed a stratergy i.e. Deploy Both applications inside a single container and expose their ports independently one inside another using supervisord.

-- Dockerfile - Created a flow to Expose a fastapi and then fruther added that inside streamlit application.
+- Dockerfile - Created a flow to Expose a fastapi and then further added that inside the streamlit application.

 ## Sample Output